Disease Guide ·Kennel Cough ·2026

 The Waiting Period Trap

-Kennel cough has a short incubation period (2-14 days).
-If your dog contracts it shortly after enrolling, the claim may fall within the 14-day waiting period and be denied.
-This is a common scenario — people buy insurance before boarding, then the dog gets kennel cough during the waiting period.
+Kennel cough incubates in 2-14 days.
+Claims within the 14-day waiting period are denied.
+Common problem: people buy insurance before boarding, dog gets kennel cough during waiting period.

 Red flag · Deductible